xvag/iac-demo/README.md

 Specific parts of the Infra, instead of all, can by deployed using the Ansible flags in the manifests.

 #### Requirements:
-The following should be installed in the host from which the manifests will run.
+The following should be installed and configured in the host from which the manifests will run.
-- Ansible
+- Ansible (with kubernetes module)
-- gcloud CLI
+- gcloud CLI (connected to the GCP project)
-- cfssl
+- cfssl (for creating kubernets licenses/keys)
-- kubectl
+- kubectl (will be auto-configured to use the created cluster, after the successful deployment of [cluster](https://github.com/xvag/instavote-infra/tree/main/cluster))

 Follow the links below for further instructions of the next steps.